seankelliher/california-temps-precip/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/california-temps-precip?style=flat-square)](/LICENSE.txt)
 ## California Temperatures & Precipitation

-Charts that display data on precipitation and excessive heat in six cities in California, 1970 - 2020.
-The cities are San Diego, Los Angeles, Bakersfield, Fresno, Stockton, and Eureka.
-These sites were chosen because they represent different regions of California, and had complete data.
-Built with Vue.js, Mapbox, and Chart.js.
+Dynamically generated charts that display historical weather data from six locations across California.
+The interface utilizes NOAA's API to 50 years of weather data.
+It then sorts and compiles the data into statistics and populates a chart with them.
+The first chart displays the number of days each year with temperature over 90 degrees F. The second chart displays annual precipitation in inches.
+Built with Vue.js and Express.js.
+The Express server is used mainly to hide the API's access token in an environmental variable.
+Fetched data is stored locally to reduce calls to the server.
 [View working component](https://california-temps-precip-51abd5847179.herokuapp.com). **"Eco" dyno, takes a few seconds to wake up.**

 ## Project Status